spotinst/help/src/docs/elastigroup/tutorials/elastigroup-actions-menu/manage-group-capacity.md

 ## Before Updating the Elastigroup Capacity

-1. If the group has an unexpected capacity configuration, check for scheduled tasks that may have triggered capacity updates.
+Capacity updates affect the limits that the Elastigroup is able to scale to.
+If the group has an unexpected capacity configuration, check for scheduled tasks that may have triggered capacity updates.
-2. Note that capacity updates affect the limits that the Elastigroup is able to scale to.

 ## Updating Elastigroup Capacity